-- Exchanges – Buy or sell Dogecoin with fiat currency or another cryptocurrency that you can own and use for purchases.
+- Exchanges – Buy or sell Dogecoin using either fiat currency or another cryptocurrency that you own.

-- Online brokers – Buy CFDs, futures, or forex from online brokers that allow you to speculate on whether the price of Dogecoin will go up or down.
+- Online brokers – Buy CFDs, futures, or forex from online brokers that allow you to speculate on whether the price of crypto will go up or down.

 Where Can I Buy Dogecoin?

-So, after weighing up the pros and cons, have you decided that Dogecoin might be able to go to the moon?
+Convinced that Dogecoin is set to go to the moon – or even a dollar?
 The next step is to figure out how to go about actually purchasing some.

-Most traders purchase Doge using an exchange like Bitfinex.
+Most traders purchase Doge using an exchange, like Coinbase.
 This involves buying cryptocurrency with fiat currency and storing them in a virtual wallet.

-While this approach is common it carries risks and you must do your research and select a reputable exchange.
+While this approach is common it is not without risks, and you must do your own research and select a reputable exchange.

-If you want to acquire Bitcoin to trade for Dogecoin, one possible choice is an exchange called Coinbase.
-There are several other choices but Coinbase is one of the most newcomer-friendly.
+If you want to acquire Bitcoin to trade for Dogecoin, one possible choice is an exchange called Coinbase, one of the most newcomer-friendly.